unitsix/docker-coldfusion2016-node-grunt/README.md

-# docker-coldfusion2016-node-grunt
+# Docker with ColdFusion 2016 Node & Grunt

-ColdFusion2016 Docker image on Ubuntu 14.04 with NodeJS, Grunt and Make
+ColdFusion 2016 Docker image on Ubuntu 14.04 maintained by accent/coldfusion2016 with NodeJS, Grunt and Make added.

+ColdFusion admin password: "Adm1n!12"